didier-wenzek/odist/README.md

     Col.of_range 1 100 |> filter even |> map square |> reduce sum

-The aim of ODist is to abstract data processing in such a way that processing of a distributed dataset can be done using the same processing pipeline as a local dataset.
+The aim of ODist is to abstract data processing in such a way that the treatment of a distributed dataset can be done using the same processing pipeline as for a local dataset.
 For instance, counting the occurrences of each word in a list of files can be defined as a `word_count` function which can be indifferently applied to local and distributed sets of files.